Orca

 Sightings on EverydayEarth

-A pod of orcas is seen swimming through the coastal waters.
-Several individuals surface simultaneously, showing their tall dorsal fins and white eye patches as they move together in a coordinated group.
+A pod of Orcas is seen traveling through the coastal waters.
+Several individuals surface simultaneously, their tall dorsal fins breaking the water as they move purposefully across the frame.
+Fine mist from their blowholes is visible as they breathe before submerging again.

 Geographic range